 My first improvement was to raise the clew by about 200 mm.
 That'll save my noggin, eliminate the droop, and look more attractive when it resembles the trim of the jib and mizzen foot.
 I also put a bit of a curve on the foot which looks nice.

 Next, I changed the reef lines to run parallel to the boom.
 This was done so the boom remains at the same position with each successive reef instead of angling higher with each one.
 This will improve safety by keeping the boom within reach.

 The biggest change on the mainsail was with the battens.
 The top two battens were full length and are angled relatively horizontal.
 Every time I furled and unfurled the main I would have to remove or insert these battens.
 This was very annoying, unsafe, and wore out my batten pockets.
 My improvement is to angle the top two battens towards the throat.
 Now I can drop the main into the lazyjacks on the boom without having to remove the battens at all.
 I also made all four battens the same length for convenience.

 My current sails are made from 6 oz cloth.
 They're heavy.
 This time I'm going with lighter weight 4 oz cloth to reduce weight.

 As for the jib, I enlarged it just a bit.
 I discovered that the dimensions for the jib, as shown on the plans, do not match the jib as drawn.
 The jib as drawn is slightly larger.
 It's not much of a difference, but Ellie has sufficient weather helm so why not.
 The new jib will have a wire luff for roller furling, as does the current jib.

 And finally, the mizzen is unchanged, except I angled the battens slightly so it looks like the main sail.

 Here are my sail plan drawings in case you're interested.
-The sails should be done in about 10 weeks.
-I'll let you know how it goes.

 You can download my new sail plans here.
 (1.8 MB PDF)